-Refer to Emergency Medical Treatment and Active Labor Act (EMTALA), Transfer of Acute Trauma Patients Private Occupancy Vehicle (POV) WPMC, Interfacility Adult and Pediatric Trauma Patient Transfer from WPMC, and Denver Health Patient Services Policy for more information.
+Refer to Emergency Medical Treatment and Active Labor Act (EMTALA), Missing Persons and Leaving Against Medical Advice, Transfer of Acute Trauma Patients by Private Occupancy Vehicle (POV) WPMC, Interfacility Adult and Pediatric Trauma Patient Transfer from WPMC, and Denver Health Patient Services Policy for more information.

-Q: Jane presents to the Emergency Department (ED) with a laceration.
+- Q: Jane presents to the Emergency Department (ED) with a laceration.
 The ED is very busy and the nurse thinks she would get faster treatment if she went to the urgent care center down the street.
-Is it acceptable to send her to the urgent care center so ED staff can concentrate on treating more urgent conditions?

-A: Although it may be tempting to relieve the ED of patients with minor conditions, EMTALA requires that all patients who present to the ED requesting medical care must be screened before they are discharged or referred to another facility.

-Q: A patient comes to the Emergency Department (ED) with a possible ear infection.
+Is it acceptable to send her to the urgent care center so ED staff can concentrate on treating more urgent conditions? - A: Although it may be tempting to relieve the ED of patients with minor conditions, EMTALA requires that all patients who present to the ED requesting medical care must be screened before they are discharged or referred to another facility. - Q: A patient comes to the Emergency Department (ED) with a possible ear infection.
 The patient has insurance that requires a condition to be serious before they should use the ED for care.
 I am concerned that the insurance will not cover the visit.
-Should we still see the patient?

-A: Yes, we must provide patients who seek treatment for emergency medical conditions with appropriate medical screening and stabilize all emergency conditions regardless of patient's insurance requirements and/ or his or her ability to pay.
+Should we still see the patient? - A: Federal and State regulations protect patients from out-of-network expenses relating to ED visits, and we must provide patients who seek treatment for emergency medical conditions with appropriate medical screening and stabilize all emergency conditions regardless of patient's insurance requirements and/or his or her ability to pay.

+Acknowledge Introduce Duration Explain Thank